 One may gain more physical insight into Eq.~\eqref{eq:rhothetamap} when the particle is far from the origin, so that the factor $e^{\xi_n}$ is small and can be ignored; then the angular part decouples:

-Equation~\eqref{eq:doubleanglemap} is the angle doubling map, which is well-known to be chaotic, in the sense that the angles $\theta_n$ behave like random numbers for a generic initial condition.
-These random numbers in turn drives the position of the particle with the length of each step given by $f(\theta_n)$; thus the iteration in Eq.~\eqref{eq:drivenwalk} describes a quasirandom walk, explaining qualitatively the behavior seen in Fig.~\ref{fig:02}~(b)-(d).
+Equation~\eqref{eq:doubleanglemap} is the angle doubling map, which is well known to be chaotic, in the sense that the angles $\theta_n$ behave like random numbers for a generic initial condition.
+These random numbers, in turn, drive the position of the particle with the length of each step given by $f(\theta_n)$; thus the iteration in Eq.~\eqref{eq:drivenwalk} describes a quasirandom walk, explaining qualitatively the behavior seen in Fig.~\ref{fig:02}~(b)-(d).
 Of course, the exact equations of motion in Eq.~\eqref{eq:rhothetamap} feature an additional `soft-wall' constraint $\log(1-e^{\xi_n})$ preventing the particle from crossing the origin.

-The equations of motion~\eqref{eq:rhothetamap} also provide a quantitative understanding of the step-like structure seen in the trace distance in Fig.~\ref{fig:02}~(b)-(d).
-The key is the function $f(\theta)$ [Fig.~\ref{fig:02}~(f)]: it is upper bounded by $\log(4)$, implying a finite maximum increase in $\xi_n$ per step; but at the same time is unbounded from below, in particular diverging to $-\infty$ at $\theta$\,$=$\,$0$\,$,$\,$\pi$, implying a potentially unbounded decrease in $\xi_n$ per step.
-Thus upon incurring a single large negative jump in $\xi_n$, the system becomes almost `Floquet-like' so that $\Delta^{(k)}_{2^n}$ plateaus, and it requires many small positive steps to conspire together to increase the value of $\xi_n$ again so that $\Delta^{(k)}_{2^n}$ drops.
+The equations of motion~\eqref{eq:rhothetamap} also provide a quantitative understanding of the steplike structure seen in the trace distance in Fig.~\ref{fig:02}~(b)-(d).
+Key is the function $f(\theta)$ [Fig.~\ref{fig:02}~(f)]: It is upper bounded by $\log(4)$, implying a finite maximum increase in $\xi_n$ per step; but at the same time is unbounded from below, diverging to $-\infty$ at $\theta$\,$=$\,$0$\,$,$\,$\pi$, implying a potentially unbounded decrease in $\xi_n$ per step.
+Thus upon incurring a single large negative jump in $\xi_n$, the system becomes almost `Floquet-like' so that $\Delta^{(k)}_{2^n}$ plateaus, and requires many small positive steps to conspire together to increase the value of $\xi_n$ again so that $\Delta^{(k)}_{2^n}$ drops.
 One can estimate the {\it distribution} of the lengths of these plateaus $\tau$ by analyzing the distribution of the first-return step of $\xi_n$ under Eq.~\eqref{eq:rhothetamap} (i.e.,~the minimum $n>1$ such that $\xi_n\geq\xi_1$).
-We numerically find a power-law distribution $P(n)$\,$\sim$\,$n^{-3/2}$, displayed in Fig.~\ref{fig:02}~(e), same as for a random walk in 1D~\cite{Redner2001book}.
-Taking $\tau=2^n$, the distribution of plateau-lengths is thus $P(\tau)$\,$\sim$\,$\tau^{-1} \log(\tau)^{-3/2}$, a heavy-tailed distribution with unbounded mean.
+We numerically find a power-law distribution $P(n)$\,$\sim$\,$n^{-3/2}$ [Fig.~\ref{fig:02}~(e)], same as for a random walk in 1D~\cite{Redner2001book}.
+Taking $\tau=2^n$, the distribution of plateau lengths is, thus, $P(\tau)$\,$\sim$\,$\tau^{-1} \log(\tau)^{-3/2}$, a heavy-tailed distribution with unbounded mean.